-hydrologic integrity).
-The highest possible score is 30 since six indicators are used to calculate the index.
-The gradient, from light to dark green, provides an easy way to visually identify areas of high hydrologic integrity in the watershed.
-Users with personal knowledge of the watershed will recognize that index values are low in areas of urban and agricultural development and greater in the more remote, undeveloped areas.
-Figures 14 and 15 illustrate the results for water quality and habitat integrity indices with possible scores of 45 and 30 respectively.
+Figure 13 shows how a summary of the results of the baseline assessment can be displayed in ArcView.
+The color of each riparian reach polygon represents the normalized hydrologic integrity index of the riparian reach.
+The gradient of color from light to dark green makes it easy to visually identify areas of high hydrologic integrity in the watershed.
+Individuals with personal knowledge of the watershed will recognize that index values are lower in areas of urban and agricultural development and higher in the more remote, undeveloped areas.
+Figures 14 and 15 illustrate the results for water quality and habitat integrity indices.